Children's Bureau Organization Structure

 The Division of Child Welfare Capacity Building provides leadership and direction in the areas of training, technical assistance, and information dissemination under Titles IV-B and IV-E of the Social Security Act, and under the Child Abuse Prevention and Treatment Act.
-Either directly or through the National Resource Centers, they provide training and technical assistance to assist service providers, State and local governments and tribes, and strengthen headquarters and regional office staff.
+Either directly or through the Resource Centers, they provide training and technical assistance to assist service providers, State and local governments and tribes, and strengthen headquarters and regional office staff.
 They manage section 426 discretionary training grants and Title IV-E training.
 They direct the operations and activities of the Child Welfare Information Gateway.
 In addition, they identify best practices for treating troubled families and preventing abuse and neglect.
 They participate in the development of grant announcements, and manage certain discretionary grant projects.
 They develop and issue a periodic newsletter, and are the focal point for conference and meeting planning activities for the Bureau.

 Division of Policy

 The Division of Policy provides Leadership and direction in policy development and interpretation under Titles IV-B and IV-E of the Social Security Act, and the Basic State Grant under the Child Abuse Prevention and Treatment Act.
 They write regulations and interpret policy for the Bureau's formula and entitlement grant programs, and respond to requests for policy clarification from ACF Regional Offices and a variety of other sources.